-How does non nano zinc work as a sun block?
+How does non nano zinc work as sun protection?

 An essential mineral, zinc oxide effectively reflects and scatters UVA and UVB rays from the sun, which means it provides “broad range coverage” for sun protection.
 You can see the protection layer created on your skin initially before fully absorbed—a creamy white barrier keeping your skin safe.